Yuhao018/Making-Journal/journal-pages/week-11.md

 I can clearly describe the project's theme, data sources, and design process.
 Every step of the project's development, feedback, and iteration has been recorded in my weekly notes.

-Step 1: Sketch the graphics to be created.
+* Step 1: Sketch the graphics to be created.
 Convert the data downloaded from Stat NZ into CSV format.
 Download appropriate GeoJSON.
 Create a CSV file with the coordinates of 8 countries.

-Step 2: Develop line graphs for 8 countries in p5.js.
+* Step 2: Develop line graphs for 8 countries in p5.js.

-Step 3: Upload GeoJSON and continue developing pie charts that display data geographically.
+* Step 3: Upload GeoJSON and continue developing pie charts that display data geographically.

-Step 4: Add a filter for the number of tourists with different travel purposes to the line graph.
+* Step 4: Add a filter for the number of tourists with different travel purposes to the line graph.
 Mark NZ on the map with colour.

-Step 5: Add hover-over data display to the pie chart.
+* Step 5: Add hover-over data display to the pie chart.
 Add data sources and chart descriptions to the right of the graphic.

-Step 6: Add month and total displays to the right.
+* Step 6: Add total displays to the right panel.

 I have provided explanations for the data.
-I hope this helps users understand New Zealand's tourism patterns, tourist behaviour, and the connection between countries and travel destinations in recent years.
+I hope this helps users understand NZ's tourism patterns, tourist behaviour, and the connection between countries and travel destinations in recent years.

+There are many challengings in my design process.
+I spend more time to clean the download data to meet the coding requiement.
+I originally think coding is the hard part, but preparing the data takes more time than I expected.

-For me, the most challenging question was how this chart could be useful to users.
+The other challenging question is how this chart could be useful to users.
 I believe the main users of this chart are the local tourism industry.
 For example, hotels can use this chart to know which months see the most visitors from which countries, allowing them to make plans, formulate reasonable market pricing strategies, and adapt their reception methods for target customers.
 Government tourism agencies can also use this graphic to analyse the impact of tourism policies and international situations on the tourism industry.

+In the future, I hope to have a JSON file of NZ travel information data, so that the data can be automatically synchronised.
+This visualisation programme can then always be kept up-to-date.

 ## Showcase Planning